qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Image Decoration
 ................

-|addImage| :menuselection:`Image` allows you to add an image (logo, legend, ..) on the map canvas.
+|addImage| :guilabel:`Image` allows you to add an image (logo, legend, ..) on the map canvas.

 To add an image:

 #.
-Select menu option :menuselection:`View --> Decorations --> Image...` to open the dialog.
+Select menu option :menuselection:`View --> Decorations --> Image...`
+   to open the dialog.

    .. _figure_image_decoration: